michaelr47/codec-project-1-/README.md

 # codec-project-1-
 /*Hello!
 I made this on codecademy, no changes
-First codec project, kelvin weather
+First codecademy project, kelvin weather
 Let’s convert Kelvin to Celsius, then to Fahrenheit. */

 // kelvin is now equal to 293